 (4) If an order under this paragraph relates to more than one security, application of money under sub-paragraph (3) shall be in the order of the priorities of the securities.

-(5) An administrator who makes a successful application for an order under this paragraph shall send a copy of the order to the registrar of companies before the end of the period of 14 days starting with the date of the order.
+(5) An education administrator who makes a successful application for an order under this paragraph shall send a copy of the order to the registrar of companies before the end of the period of 14 days starting with the date of the order.

-(6) An administrator commits an offence if he fails to comply with sub-paragraph (5) without reasonable excuse.
+(6) An education administrator commits an offence if he fails to comply with sub-paragraph (5) without reasonable excuse.

 Hire-purchase property